DerwenAI/pytextrank/README.md

   - load 2.0.0rc1 to PyPi
   - fix Sphinx errors, generate docs
   - update the wiki for version 2.x
-  - PR to propose adding PyTR to spaCy Universe
+  - PR to propose adding PyTR to the spaCy Universe
   - build a conda package
   - show examples of `spacy-wordnet` to enrich the lemma graph
   - leverage `neuralcoref` to enrich the lemma graph